In October 2019, the International Coach Federation (ICF) shared the much anticipated updated version of the ICF Core Competency Model.

 Establishes and Maintains Agreements

-Definition: Partners with the client and relevant stakeholders to create clear agreements about the coaching relationship, process, plans and goals.
+Definition: ICF Credentialed Business Coach partners with the client and relevant stakeholders to create clear agreements about the coaching relationship, process, plans and goals.
 Establishes agreements for the overall coaching engagement as well as those for each coaching session.

 - Explains what coaching is and is not and describes the process to the client and relevant stakeholders